SouhailAinous/airbnb-clone-project/README.md

 ### 🛡️ Security Measures
 Protects the platform from vulnerabilities using best practices like input validation, encrypted passwords, and access control.
 Ensures the safety of both user data and transactions.
+## 🔐 API Security

+Ensuring the security of backend APIs is critical to protect user data, prevent abuse, and maintain trust in the platform.
+Below are the key security measures that will be implemented:

+### 🔑 Authentication
+Only registered users should access certain features like bookings and reviews.
+We’ll implement token-based authentication (e.g., JWT) to verify user identity with each API request.

+> **Why?** Prevents unauthorized users from accessing protected resources like user dashboards or host tools.

+### 🛂 Authorization
+We’ll implement role-based access control to ensure that only specific users (e.g., hosts or admins) can perform certain actions like adding a property or managing users.

+> **Why?** Prevents guests from modifying or deleting listings they don’t own.

+### 🚫 Rate Limiting
+APIs will be protected from abuse or brute-force attacks by limiting how many requests a user or IP can make in a given time.

+> **Why?** Helps protect login and payment endpoints from being spammed or attacked.

+### 🔒 Data Encryption
+Sensitive data like passwords and payment information will be securely encrypted using industry standards (e.g., bcrypt for passwords, HTTPS for all API traffic).

+> **Why?** Prevents data leaks and secures private user information during transmission and storage.

+### 🧪 Input Validation
+All user input (e.g., forms, search queries) will be validated to prevent malicious injections (e.g., SQL injection, XSS).

+> **Why?** Protects the database and frontend from being manipulated or attacked via crafted input.

+### 🧼 CORS Configuration
+Cross-Origin Resource Sharing (CORS) policies will be set up to allow safe communication between frontend and backend while blocking unauthorized origins.

+> **Why?** Prevents frontend attacks from untrusted websites or sources.

+---

+These security practices ensure the system is safe, stable, and trustworthy for all users and transactions.